 You will find that there will be days that I call “up days,” when you will feel so inspired and motivated about writing that you can hardly wait to get to your word processor or to pull out your handy spiral note pad.
 By all means, take advantage of those days and times, and enjoy them when they come.
 Trust me, not all days will be like that.
 Yes.
 There will also be “down days” too, times when you don’t feel like writing at all.
 And on those days, you will need to write anyway, even when you don’t feel up to the task.
 On days like that, it might help to recall the famous Nike slogan and “Just do it.”
 More significant on those days is that you write, and it’s much more important than what you write.
 The point is to remain dedicated to writing your book.
 Then, on a day when you’re feeling much better about writing, you can always go back and revise or change what you wrote on your “down day.”

-How Long Should It Take to Finish Your Book?
+How Long Will It Take to Finish Your Book?

 The best answer to this question is: It depends.
 Some people can finish a book in two or three months, while others need to devote an entire year to the writing of one book.
 If you are a new writer, plan to devote as much time as you need in order to finish your book.
 In the long run, you’ll find it is much better to take the time you need to write the best book you can write than to finish your project in a hurry, only to find that the end results don't meet even your own standards for quality.
 The process of writing and completing your book, therefore, should take as long as it takes.

-Although I’m sure you will have started thinking about publishing before you begin to write your book, let me assure you that after you finally complete it, you will be even more concerned about getting it published.
-Actually, if publishing is part of the plan, I would encourage you to start thinking seriously about it long before you complete your manuscript.
+Actually, if publishing your book is part of your plan, I would encourage you to write it with your reader in mind, and to start thinking seriously about how you will publish it long before you complete the manuscript.
 Why?
-Because you need to have in mind who you expect to read (and therefore, purchase) your book before you either self-publish, or approach traditional publishers.
-You see, a book needs to come to life with its author knowing what audience is expected to read it, or else most publishers (and literary agents) won’t be interested in it.
+Because you need to know a lot about the type of person you expect to read your book (the type you expect to purchase it) long before you self-publish, or long before you approach traditional publishers in order to ask them to publish it.
+You need to understand that a book must come to life (oh yeah, you need to think of writing it as bringing it to life) with its author knowing what audience is expected to read it, or else most traditional publishers (and literary agents), won’t be interested in reading it.

 To Self-Publish or Not to Self-Publish, That is the Question